 Chiropractic is a health profession specialising in the diagnosis, treatment and prevention of disorders affecting the bones, joints, muscles and nerves in the body.

-Doctors of Chiropractic essentially rely on non-invasive treatment methods and will refer patients to other medical practitioners should medication or surgery be indicated.
+Chiropractors essentially rely on non-invasive treatment methods, which may include manipulation, trigger point therapy, ultrasound and electrotherapies, heat and cold therapy, hydrotherapy, traction, acupressure, muscle stretches, rehabilitative and strengthening exercises.
+Where necessary chiropractors refer patients to other medical practitioners should medication or surgery be indicated.
 This approach is further reinforced by chiropractors in their promotion of healthy lifestyles such as the avoidance of smoking and excess stress, proper diet and exercise.

 Chiropractic Day Clinic

 Treatment (by appointment only) is available to the public at reduced rates by students completing their Masters Degree in Technology of Chiropractic.
 Students are overseen by qualified chiropractic clinicians.

 Patients are scheduled by appointment to ensure that optimal patient services are being rendered.
 Therefore patients need to phone and make a booking at the Chiropractic Day Clinic.

 Please note that the clinic is open from 8:00 through 17:00 on weekdays only.

 The Clinic reception staff will ensure timeous and efficient patient bookings.
 Costs for the Chiropractic Clinic are available HERE These prices will be confirmed on making a booking.
 All payments must be made at the Chiropractic Day Clinic on the Ritson Road Campus.
 Payment can be made by cash or card only (please note that we are unfortunately unable to accept Amex or Diners Club).
 A medical aid statement for claiming against your medical aid will be provided to you on a monthly basis.